 Linear Functions

 This topic forms part of the CAPS-aligned Grade 10 Mathematics curriculum and introduces linear functions used in various mathematical and real-world contexts.
+Use the interactive graph below to visualize how changing slope (m) and y-intercept (c) affects the line.

 Learning Outcomes